-Instead of creating the product first, and then trying to make your blog into a business, I think for some of us, we need to go back to just creating for the sake of creating.
+Instead of creating the product first, and then trying to blog for business, I think some of us need to go back to just creating for the sake of creating.

-Again, I’m not saying this is for everyone, and I know of some awesome ladies who are killing it blogging for business, but I also think there are some of us, like me, who need to get back to blogging for fun, and not following the money.
+Again, I’m not saying this is for everyone.
+I know some awesome ladies who are killing it blogging as a business.
+Having said that, I also think there are some of us, like me, who need to get back to blogging for fun, and not following the money.